DncrJim/disktest/README.md

 * zfs

 ## Possible Future Development
+[ ] update "**skipping" and "**starting" inserts to make sure they log correctly [ ] confirm r/w test is destructive
+  [ ] add optional r/w test for when drive is in use
 [ ] add confirmation messages at beginning of script
   [ ] confirm device name and if badblocks/zfs is selected, confirm data erasure [ ] set up to run program in background